The Real Startup Costs Behind Gummy Supplements

 • Flavor and acid systems behaving differently as the gummy conditions over time

-From a startup-cost perspective, this usually translates into multiple bench batches and at least one pilot run that’s close enough to real production conditions to reveal the true challenges.
+That means multiple bench batches and at least one pilot run under real production conditions.

 2) Manufacturing controls you don't “see” in the quote